markmanongsong/car-insurance-renewal-conversion-analysis/README.md

 This project analyzes the impact of changing the insurance sales operating model from **Specialized Agents (2025)** to **Combined Agents (2026)** on renewal performance.

 In 2025, agents handled either **Renewals** or **New Business** exclusively.
 Beginning in 2026, both responsibilities were merged into a single role.
-This analysis evaluates whether the increased workload affected renewal conversion rates.
+This analysis evaluates the relationship between the operating model, agent workload, and renewal conversion performance.

 The project was completed using **Microsoft Excel** for data preparation and **Power BI** for data modeling, DAX measures, and interactive dashboard development.